-The emotional health benefits of having strong social connections are well known, and research now shows that staying socially engaged also benefits health in other ways.
+Research shows the emotional health benefits of having strong social connections are well known, and that staying socially engaged also benefits health in other ways.
 People who stay socially engaged and connected to their communities:

 - Know about and attend community events and services (such as flu shot clinics)

 - Are more likely to get health screenings

 - Have greater mobility and are comfortable getting around